Afternoon Tea at The Whitby Hotel

 The size of the scones can be a little smaller so that they’re a little easier to eat (and daintier) but other than that, they were good.

-Just ok, nothing to write home about.
-The canele was not properly made since it lacked the chewy and slightly firm exterior.
+The sweets were just OK, nothing to write home about.
+The canelé was not properly made since it lacked the chewy and slightly firm exterior.

 Not the best, not the worst.
-Oh wait, it’s actually the worst in regards to the $2.50 specialty tea supplement.
+Oh wait, it’s actually the worst with regard to the $3 specialty tea supplement.